1911 The Legend of Home Run Baker

 Cause unknown, the burning left the Giants homeless overnight.
 Manager John McGraw, who still showed little love for the American League and the New York Highlanders in particular, swallowed his pride in the face of the moment’s severity and accepted the invitation of his crosstown archrivals to share Hilltop Park while a new, steel-and-concrete Polo Grounds quickly rose from the former’s wooden ashes.

 Getting runners on base to steal was no problem for New York, leading the NL with a .279 batting average.
 While second baseman Larry Doyle emerged as the Giants’ top hitter—leading the team with 13 home runs, 25 triples and 102 runs scored—Fred Merkle developed into a serious threat at age 22 by adding 12 homers and 84 runs batted in.
-Merkle’s impressive play, if anything else, was hoped to cement forgiveness from Giant fans for his famous bonehead play of three years earlier that cost the team a NL pennant.
+Merkle’s impressive play, if anything else, was hoped to cement forgiveness from Giants fans for his famous bonehead play of three years earlier that cost the team a NL pennant.

-On the mound, the Giants received a boost from 21-year old left-hander Rube Marquard, who had been the center of attention three years earlier when the Giants purchased him from the minors for $11,000—at the time, the largest sum ever paid to obtain a minor leaguer.
+On the mound, the Giants received a boost from 21-year-old left-hander Rube Marquard, who had been the center of attention three years earlier when the Giants purchased him from the minors for $11,000—at the time, the largest sum ever paid to obtain a minor leaguer.
 Through Marquard’s first three years in New York, many wondered aloud why so much had been paid for what little the Giants got in return: A combined 9-18 record.
 In 1911, Marquard suddenly silenced the naysayers.
 Blessed with an electrifying fastball, he achieved a 24-7 record and led the league in winning percentage (.774) and strikeouts (237).

-The new and improved Polo Grounds, officially named Brush Stadium after ailing Giants’ owner John Brush (he would die late in 1912), opened at the end of July.
+The new and improved Polo Grounds, officially named Brush Stadium after ailing Giants owner John Brush (he would die late in 1912), opened at the end of July.
 By then the Giants were closing in on first place—their young stars solidifying, the team momentum surging.

 The Giants passed up the reigning NL champion Chicago Cubs to take first place in late August and accelerated from there, attaching an exclamation point to the pennant drive by winning 30 of 36 games in an end-of-the-year stretch to finish one victory short of 100 for the season.

 Misfortunes of health doomed the Giants’ trailers in the standings.
 The famed Tinker-to-Evers-to-Chance combination that had elevated the Cubs’ success for so many years completely came apart; Johnny Evers suffered a mental breakdown and played little, manager Frank Chance was forced to end his playing days from a blood clot to the brain brought on by too many beanings, and Tinker was admonished repeatedly by Chance for play so lackadaisical that it led to suspension.
 In Pittsburgh, the Pirates’ momentum was curtailed late in the year when Honus Wagner missed a month of action.
-And finally in Philadelphia, the surprising Phillies—who had reached the NL’s top spot in July, thanks to 28-game winning rookie pitcher Pete Alexander—fell apart after catcher-manager Red Dooin, batting .328, broke his leg.
+And finally in Philadelphia, the surprising Phillies—who had reached the NL’s top spot in July, thanks to rookie 28-game winner Pete Alexander—fell apart after catcher-manager Red Dooin, batting .328, broke his leg.
 He could only watch as his team ultimately slipped to fourth.

 In a rematch of the 1905 World Series pitched to near perfection by the Giants, the Philadelphia A’s must have felt a case of déjà vu coming on as Christy Mathewson nailed them down once more in Game One, 2-1.
 In winning, however, the great Mathewson finally showed a mortal side in the Fall Classic, allowing his first career earned run after 28 shutout innings of Series competition.